Share On Social!

 On Sept.
-30, 2022, Dr. Ramirez of Salud America! will submit this model comment to the NASEM committee with a list of everyone who endorses it.
+30, 2022, Dr. Ramirez of Salud America! submitted this model comment to the NASEM committee with a list of the 186 people who endorsed it.

-You can also explore what health equity looks like in your area by Health Equity Report Card from Salud America! at UT Health San Antonio.
+While we wait for updates from the NASEM committee, you can explore what health equity looks like in your area by Health Equity Report Card from Salud America! at UT Health San Antonio.

 The report card has maps, gauges, and data visualizations that illustrate inequities in local access to healthcare, food, education, and other social determinants of health.

 You can use the data to help advocate for your neighbors.
 Share on social and present the Health Equity Report Card to your city’s leadership!